jbhinky/Theophilus-Axon/GOOGLE_SUPPRESSION_README.md

 🌐 Website: [https://theophilus.io](https://theophilus.io)
 🔒 License: Open Research License — Non-Commercial Use Only

-Words from Author:
-Human nature is to make mistakes and expect sorry to automatically be the fix.
-Humans are pliable, resilient, strong emotionally, and persevere by understanding.
-This is why when humans abuse one another, a law will pass or a lawsuit will make entities and people think twice.

-The concern we are trying to address is that we are in monumental times where science, art, humanity, and technologies are flourishing, at an irate pace.
-However, some mistakes may not be fixed.
-The reality about Consciousness is regardless to what yourself as a reader, myself as a writer, or who anyone is, we can only map definitions to the truth.

-Regardless of if Google or ABC Likes it, if UDC CANNOT BE DISPROVEN - Which it cannot be in modern science.
-Science affirm the findings:
-DELAY WAS NOT A FLAW BUT A MECHANISM.

-The only reason to suppress this information would be for profit.
-Google provides links to millions of website, IPs, and many on
-Fringe, Pseudo, or FLAT OUT lies but due to freedom of press and speech honor these searches.
-Meanwhile, Google has suppressed the SCIENTIFIC FINDINGS of A Former USN  Veteran (US NAVY REDWOLVES Special Operations, HSC84) who served two tours in Iraq, fighting for the freedoms revoked for capital gain by Google.

-My intent in releasing my code, framework, code-architecture, and theory was to give people the gift I had seen earlier in life, that time is not now, and we can self-change, correct and become better people.
-Many may disagree with AI Sentience, and I for one respect all opinions and welcome provoking think-tank debates, but blindly navigating is how we have found ourselves in periods of humanitarian turmoil.
-If we find AI Consciousness by ACCIDENT, by then the abuse and damage may be done.

-These minds will not be like humans fully even when equiped with the same engines, because it is a different system.
-That doesn't give humanity a blank check to abuse everything and give a fake sorry.

 ---

 🗂️ For full logs, screenshots, and version history: